EdgarHuemac/EdgarHuemac/README.md

 ---

-### Hello, I'm Edgar Huémac.
+### Hello there,

-Computational Systems Engineer & pentester.
-I (try to) break things (ethically) for a living.
+I'm a computational systems engineer and currently a **Sr. Penetration Tester** where I (try to) break things (ethically) for a living.
+If you want to know more, visit my portafolio at [edgarhuemac.com](https://www.edgarhuemac.com)

-Currently **Sr. Penetration Tester**.
-My portafolio website is at [edgarhuemac.com](https://www.edgarhuemac.com)

-**120+** engagements | **80+** credentials earned | Always learning.

 ---

 ### What I do

-- Full-scope pentests (PTES, OSSTMM, OWASP, NIST)
+- full-scope pentesting based on OWASP, PTES, OSSTMM & NIST.
-- Red Team operations & TTP emulation
+- red team operations & TTP emulation (MITRE ATT&CK).
-- Active Directory & Cloud attacks
+- application security auditing (SAST, DAST, SCA).
+- compliance evaluations (PCI, SOC2, HIPAA, GDPR).
-- Custom tooling & (ethical) malware development (Nim, C/C#, Python)
+- custom tooling & (ethical) malware development.
-- AppSec: SAST/DAST/SCA, secure code review
-- Vulnerability research & CTFs sometimes
+- vulnerability research & CTFs sometimes.
-- Robotics, processing & embeded systems enthusiast
+- processing, robotics & embeded systems enthusiast.

----

-### Skills & Arsenal

-**Languages** — Python • Nim • JavaScript • C/C++ • C# • Bash • PowerShell

-**Core Tools** — Burp • Metasploit • Cobalt Strike • Sliver • Impacket • BloodHound • Hashcat • Nmap • and way too many others.
+If you want to know more about my skills, arsenal, methodologies or tooling that I use, visit [https://www.edgarhuemac.com/#skills](https://www.edgarhuemac.com/#skills).
+I also have some certifications and credentials that you can [check here](https://www.edgarhuemac.com/#credentials):

 ---